India Shines on World Bank’s ‘Ease of Doing Business Index’

 The Ministry of Corporate Affairs (MCA) launched the Simplified Proforma for Incorporating Company Electronically (SPICe) e-Form.
-The SPICe is a versatile form which leverages on digital technology by eliminating the need for hard copies of physically signed documents being attached to an e-form.
+The SPICe is a versatile form that leverages digital technology.
+It does so by eliminating the need for hard copies of physically signed documents being attached to an e-form.
 SPICe is now the Sole, Simplified & Versatile form available for incorporation of a company in India.

-The MCA has also integrated the MCA21 System with the CBDT for issue of PAN and First TAN to a company incorporated using the SPICe.
-On approval of SPICe forms, an electronic e-mail with a Certificate of Incorporation as an attachment along with PAN and TAN is sent to the user.
+The MCA has also integrated the MCA21 System with the CBDT for the issue of PAN and First TAN to a company incorporated using the SPICe.
+On approval of SPICe forms, the user receives an electronic e-mail with a Certificate of Incorporation attached along with PAN and TAN.

 Dealing with Construction permits Procedures

-India streamlined the process of obtaining a building permit and made it faster and less expensive to obtain a construction permit.
+India streamlined the process of obtaining a building permit.
+It also made it faster and less expensive to obtain a construction permit.

 For example; the procedure or steps involved in obtaining a construction permit in Delhi has been reduced to 8 from earlier 29.
-The time frame for taking approvals relating to the construction project has been reduced to 60 days from 213 days in 2016.
+The time frame has been reduced to 60 days from 213 days in 2016.

 Getting electricity Procedures

 The Delhi Electricity Regulatory Commission reduced charges for low voltage connections.
 Also, a reduction in the time for the utility to carry out the external connection works made obtaining electricity in Delhi easier.